If You Want Business Results from Learning, Get Managers Involved

 As it turns out, most of them are not currently doing certain things they know are important—especially when it comes to getting managers to follow up and reinforce learning on the job.
 Despite research that shows manager involvement is critical, only 29% of our respondents said their managers were “well prepared to coach and support new skills.”

 Why not??
 Most managers will tell you they want to develop their people and they want better results from investments in learning.
 But when you think about it, with all the demands on today’s managers, it’s not surprising that they are reluctant to participate in time-consuming activities for which they feel unprepared and which seem disconnected from their most urgent priorities.
 When that’s the case, you are just not going to get their mindshare and commitment.

 If you want managers to coach, support, and reinforce learning on the job, here are a couple of simple guidelines:

 - Make sure managers are informed and clear about the content and business impact of the learning.
 How will it help them achieve their business goals?

 - Provide them with tips and tools that make coaching and support easy.
-(A customised coaching checklist on new skills or behaviours might be an example.)
+(A customized coaching checklist on new skills or behaviors might be an example.)